 Creating a photorealistic 3D render can help you sell a product, an unfinished property, or a dream home.
-While many 3D renders appear cartoonish or fake, extra time and attention can enable you to create a render that appears realistic.
-If you are using your 3D renderings to sell a home, this process can help your clients better visualise the property and get a realistic sense for how they fit into the space.
+While many 3D renders appear cartoonish or fake, the extra time and attention can enable you to create a render that appears realistic.
+If you are using your 3D renderings to sell a home, this process can help your clients better visualize the property and get a realistic sense of how they fit into space.
 Keep reading for 7 tips to make photorealistic 3D renderings.

 1. Gather your reference material

 If you are creating a 3D rendering of a home or room, you should collect as much reference material as possible.
 Even if your property is still under construction, you can still gather reference materials to represent your final product.
 Collect images of homes or rooms that inspire your design, plans from your contractor or architect, and the wishes of your client.

 Examine your reference materials from every angle and consider how different effects change your render, such as light sources or shadows.
 The more you are able to view your concept in real life, the easier it will be to recreate it in a 3D rendering.

 Apply depth of field to your 3D renders to achieve a more photorealistic effect.
 Applying a depth of field will blur the background around your object or focal point, bringing the focal object to the foreground.
 Using this effect can help you improve the composition of your render and save time in post-production.
 Also, blurred backgrounds are fairly common in photography.

 3. Set the scene

 The key to creating a photorealistic render is starting off with the basics and expanding from there.
 For example, if you are creating a 3D rendering of a room, you should begin with a cube and add in your architectural elements like walls and doors.
 Next, you can decide on lighting and how it will impact the scene.